 In order to find a satisfactory solution to the inter-workflow coordination problem at all, it is absolutely necessary to strictly separate inter-workflow synchronization aspects from individual workflow descriptions and to use an extremely flexible and declarative formalism for their specification.
-In some sense, this means to reapply a basic principle of workflow management, viz the separation of the overall control and data flow specification of a workflow from the implementation of individual application modules, one level higher: Inter-workflow synchronization aspects are extracted from individual workflows and described on a separate level using a tailored and well-suited formalism.
+In some sense, this means to reapply a basic principle of workflow management, that is, the separation of the overall control and data flow specification of a workflow from the implementation of individual application modules, one level higher: Inter-workflow synchronization aspects are extracted from individual workflows and described on a separate level using a tailored and well-suited formalism.

-In the past, similar approaches have been proposed for the synchronization of parallel programs [2, 10, 25].
-Instead of directly encoding synchronization conditions using semaphor operations or the like in individual procedure implementations, an abstract formalism based on extended regular expressions is used to describe them separately in a compact, legible and easily adaptable manner.
-The basic idea with these formalisms is to interpret the language of an expression, i. e., the set of words it accepts, as set of permissible execution sequences of actions where actions correspond to the start or termination of individual procedures.
-By that means, it is indeed possible to specify synchronization conditions in a very flexible and declarative way.
+In the past, similar approaches have been proposed and successfully used for the synchronization of parallel programs [1, 5, 19].
+Instead of directly encoding synchronization conditions using, e.g., semaphor or message passing operations in individual procedure implementations, an abstract formalism based on extended regular expressions is used to describe them separately in a compact, legible and easily adaptable manner.
+The basic idea with these formalisms is to interpret the language of an expression, i.e., the set of words it accepts, as set of permissible execution sequences of actions where actions correspond to the start or termination of individual procedures or - when applied to the problem of inter-workflow dependencies - workflow activities.
+By that means, it is indeed possible to specify synchronization conditions in a very flexible and declarative way that avoids the problems mentioned before.
+Furthermore, as such expressions constitute general integrity constraints on actions which do not depend on their specific use in individual workflows, the cardinality n as well as the actual members of a set of concurrently executing workflows are irrelevant.

-Despite the fact that many similar formalisms have been proposed over the years (cf. Fig. 2), each of them lacks one important operator or the other.
-By carefully analysing the overall spectrum of operators provided, one can identify three pairs of "complementary" or dual operators: There are two basic composition operators, sequential and parallel composition, two corresponding closure operators, sequential and parallel iteration, and two Boolean operators, disjunction and conjunction.
-Furthermore, the concept of parametric expressions and quantifiers can be found in a restricted form in some approaches.
-Apart from the fact, that none of the formalisms proposed so far is conceptually comprehensive or complete with respect to the others, most of them do not allow operators to be arbitrarily combined, but impose considerable restrictions on their nesting.
+Despite the fact that many similar formalisms have been proposed over the years (cf. Fig. 2), each of them lacks one important aspect or the other.
+By carefully analysing the overall spectrum of operators provided by these formalisms, one can identify three pairs of complementary or dual operators: There are two basic composition operators, sequential and parallel composition, two corresponding closure operators, sequential and parallel iteration, and two Boolean operators, disjunction and conjunction.3 Furthermore, the concept of parametric expressions and quantifiers can be found in a very restricted form in some approaches.
+Besides the fact, that none of the formalisms proposed so far is conceptually comprehensive or complete with respect to the others, most of them do not allow operators to be arbitrarily combined, but impose considerable restrictions on their nesting.
 In path expressions, for example, the parallel iteration operator must not contain other parallel iterations, while operands of a parallel composition in synchronization expressions must have disjoint alphabets.